 Step #2.
 Prepare:

-Now is the time when you map out your recovery strategy.
-There are seemingly a lot of options out there:
+Now is the time when you map out your detox strategy.
+There are some options out there to help but many are unsuitable due to the cost and time required:

 —In-patient detox and intensive outpatient (IOP) follow up